camunda/camunda-platform-get-started/README.md

-# Camunda Cloud - Get Started
+# Camunda Platform 8 - Get Started

-This repository contains a short guide to get started with [Camunda Cloud](https://camunda.com/products/cloud/).
+This repository contains a short guide to get started with [Camunda Platform 8](https://camunda.com/products/cloud/).
 It contains instructions on how to model your first process, create a user task form, and automate a service task.
 During the guide you will use Console, Modeler, Zeebe, Operate, and Tasklist.